-Remembering past trauma might make us more vigilant in the future (or paranoid).
-But there's a price to pay.
+Remembering past trauma might make us more vigilant, but there's a price to pay.
 When someone hurts us, it happens at a moment in time.
 After that, it's no longer happening.
-But if we are afraid it might happen again, we keep replaying the incident in our minds ad infinitum.
-It's like getting hit a million times.
+But if we are afraid it might happen again, we will replay the incident in our minds over and over.
+It's like getting hurt repeatedly.

 When I was young, my grandma often told me stories of her marital abuse.
 When she lost her memory due to Alzheimer's disease, she suddenly became a very happy person.
 She didn't recognize any of her family, which was probably a good thing, but she was as cheerful as a child without a care in the world.
 Finally, she was free of the past.

-I learned in this video that narcissistic abuse causes damage to the hippocampus - the part of the brain that is involved with memories.
+Narcissistic abuse causes damage to the hippocampus - the part of the brain that is involved with memories.
 Could my grandma's dementia have been caused by abuse?
-How would her life have been different if she had been able to drop the story sooner and just live in the present moment - without having to lose her mind?
-Happiness can only be found in the present moment - not in the past or future - as spiritual teachers like Eckhart Tolle remind us.
+How would her life have been different if she had been able to drop the story sooner and live in the present moment - without having to lose her mind?
+Happiness can only be experienced in the present moment, as spiritual teachers like Eckhart Tolle remind us.
 Emotional trauma can cause damage to the hippocampus - the part of the brain that is involved with memories.
-If you suspect that you or someone in your life has brain damage from narcissistic abuse, I highly recommend studying the work of Dr. Daniel Amen, the neuroscientist who does brain imaging.
-He has protocols for repairing brain damage and improving the health of the brain.
-His protocols include special diets, supplements, and physical and mental exercises.
-Dr. Amen also recommends Holosync meditation for many of his patients.
-I've been doing Holosync since 2007, and it has definitely helped my brain.
+If you suspect that you or someone in your life has brain damage from narcissistic abuse, I recommend studying the work of Dr. Daniel Amen.
+His protocols for repairing brain damage include diet, exercise, supplements, and mental exercises.
+Dr. Amen also recommends Holosync meditation.
+I've been doing Holosync since 2007, and it has helped me tremendously.

 Processes for Letting Go